-Josh explained that the executive order creates a third path to apprenticeship for employers: an "industry-recognized" apprenticeship, which is defined by less government oversight and a more expedient registration process.
+Owen explained that the executive order creates a third path to apprenticeship for employers: an "industry-recognized" apprenticeship, which is defined by less government oversight and a more expedient registration process.
 The impetus was complaints from employers across the nation that the process for becoming a registered apprenticeship sponsor included too much red tape.
-Josh acknowledged that many states do have lengthy processes because they are severely under-staffed: Wisconsin has 16 apprenticeship training representatives; many states have less than five.
+Owen b.
+2017 WI Senate Bill 411 c.
+National Apprenticeship Week 2017

-Josh emphasized that this matter is in the very early stages; much remains to be seen.
+Owen emphasized that this matter is in the very early stages; much remains to be seen.
 A federal task force has been convened to recommend an implementation plan and policies to the President.
-The Bureau advises stakeholders to "stay tuned.
+The Bureau advises stakeholders to "stay tuned."
 Attendees did not have questions or comments.